mariovas3/mariovas3.github.io/docs/_pages/about.md

 ---

 ## Brief Summary:
-Currently a student of MSc Machine Learning at [University College London](https://www.ucl.ac.uk).
+Graduate of MSc Machine Learning at [University College London](https://www.ucl.ac.uk).
 With experience and interests in Reinforcement Learning, Inverse Reinforcement Learning and Generative Models.
 I have also completed courseworks and work experience with NLP.

 Before this I was working as an Applied Scientist at [NewDay](https://www.newday.co.uk/), where I applied Deep Learning (Natural Language Processing) for text augmentation and sentiment analysis.
 I also iterated over different architectures (CNN, LSTM, BERT) to improve the performance of an incumbent chatbot model.
 Other projects I worked on, were associated with performing analytics for the business teams.